 FadeExport

 is a fairly simple struct with a few methods for convenient usage and also for demonstration purposes.
-It is intentionally implemented entirely in the header so that you can adapt the code for your project.
+It is intentionally implemented in a header file, allowing you to easily adapt the source code for your project.

 struct FadeExport { void print() const; bool writeObj(const char* filename) const; void extractTriangleNeighborships(std::vector<std::pair<int,int> >& vNeigs) const; void getCornerIndices(int triIdx,int& vtxIdx0,int& vtxIdx1,int& vtxIdx2) const; void getCoordinates(int vtxIdx,double& x,double& y) const; // DATA double* aCoords; ///< Cartesian coordinates (dim*numPoints) int* aCustomIndices; ///< Custom indices of the points (only when exported) int* aTriangles; ///< 3 counterclockwise oriented vertex-indices per triangle (3*numTriangles) };